In order to improve employee engagement with a survey, you have to have solid employee participation, and this can be easier said than done.

 7. Tell people how long it will take

 So you made the survey short... let people know!
 When you ask them to take the survey, and when you remind them, lead with a simple statement, like there are 10 questions with two open response and it should take you no more than 10 minutes to complete.

+Being clear about the amount of questions— and how many are multiple choice or Likert scale versus open-ended questions— as well as the approximate length of the survey will definitely impact your completion rate.
 This way, employees know that they can squeeze it in just before lunch, can fill in that gap between meetings with it, or can knock it out as the final item on their agenda before they leave.
 If employees believe they need to carve out a huge chunk of time to take the survey, they will put it off until they never take it.